KJasman/CSC360-Handbook/Chapter1.typ

 ```sh
 git remote add myremote https://github.com/username/myrepo.git
 ```
 - `myremote` becomes your short name for that remote URL.
+This can be simplified by ignoring the use of shortnames and simply providing the remote url.

 *Removing a Remote*